mozilla/nunjucks/docs/api.md

 that you do this for security reasons.
 If you turn off autoescaping, nunjucks will render all output as it is by default.

-Autoescaping is rather simplistic in nunjucks right now.
-In the future, you will have more control over which files this kicks in.

-To desactivate it, all you have to do is pass the `autoescape` option as `false` to the `Environment` object.
+To deactivate it, all you have to do is pass the `autoescape` option as `false` to the `Environment` object.

 ```js